Running with New Ideas at Reebok

 Hesitating to make RISD her “reach” school, Chaganty gave in to an 11th-hour nudge from her mother.
 “At 11:59 pm I press send, like, ‘Whatever, it’s not going to happen.’”
 But after a brief time on the wait list, she received a phone call from Associate Professor Beth Mosher, who was head of Industrial Design at the time.
 “She offered me a spot, and my head just exploded,” Chaganty recalls with a smile.
 “It wasn’t even a question.
 This is where I was going.”

-Since beginning the two-and-a-half-year MID program in January 2015, Chaganty has been enjoying the mentorship of ID faculty members like Charlie Cannon, Matthew Bird 89 ID and Ayako Takese.
-“The level of conversation here is so awesome,” she notes, adding that it was in discussing her work with alumna Claudia del Castillo 06 IL – currently a concept designer at Reebok – at last year’s Design Portfolio Review that the summer internship opportunity began to take shape.
+Since beginning the two-and-a-half-year MID program in January of 2015, Chaganty has since enjoyed the mentorship of ID faculty members like Charlie Cannon, Matthew Bird 89 ID and Ayako Takese.
+“The level of conversation here is so awesome,” she confirms, adding that it was in discussing her work with alumna Claudia del Castillo 06 IL—currently a concept designer at Reebok—at last year’s Design Portfolio Review that the summer internship opportunity began to take shape.

 All in all, “it was the best experience,” says the designer, who also came away with a passionate interest in injury prevention technologies after meeting combat-injured members of the US Armed Forces during her internship.
 For Chaganty, using design thinking to assist Reebok in making fashion-forward, high-performance sneakers while keeping an eye on sustainability and diversity proved to be proof positive that she’s on the right path.

 As a summer intern at the American Museum of Natural History in NYC, dual degree student Joyce Lin BRDD 17 FD helped to fabricate a groundbreaking biodiversity exhibit.